 This policy sets out the types of financial security instruments that are acceptable to the WSIB when the WSIB determines that a Schedule 2 employer is required to provide security for payment amounts that are due or may become due in the future under the insurance plan, and outlines the consequences in the event that a Schedule 2 employer is non-compliant with the WSIB's security request.

 When the WSIB determines that a Schedule 2 employer is required to post security for current or future payment obligations, the employer does so using a financial instrument which is acceptable to the WSIB.
 Security considered acceptable to the WSIB is limited to a letter of credit and/or a surety bond.

 Letter of Credit

 Acceptance of a surety bond as security for payment is at the sole discretion of the WSIB.
-The bond must be issued by a company licensed by the Financial Services Commission of Ontario to issue surety bonds.
-The creditworthiness of the insurance company must be a minimum AM Best rating of 'A' or equivalent from other credit rating at WSIB's discretion and the insurance company must undergo an annual pre-qualification.
+The bond must be issued by a company licensed by the Financial Services Regulatory Authority of Ontario to issue surety bonds.
+The creditworthiness of the insurance company must be a minimum AM Best rating of 'A' or equivalent other credit rating at WSIB's discretion and the insurance company must undergo an annual pre-qualification.